LinguaTechnica/tdd-typescript/units/03-ts/01-unit-overview.md

 ## Learning Objectives

-In this unit you will practice:
+In this unit you will learn:

-- Test cycle (red green refactor)
-- Apply Typscript fundamentals: accessors, modifiers, objects
+- The DOM
+- UI with HTML/CSS
+- Typescript compilation and configuration (including bundling)